ElectricalGang

 The signal isolator maintains electrical isolation in the input and output circuits.
 The signal can be connected to the output with the help of a transformer.
 This isolator also breaks the direct electrical path between the loop ends.
 They protect against dangerously calculated variable voltages and increase protection from spikes and surges.

-Also Read: What Is Electrical Isolator | Working of Isolator | Types of Electrical Isolator | Applications of Electrical Isolator
+Suggested Read: What Is Electrical Isolator | Working of Isolator | Types of Electrical Isolator

 Working Principle of Signal Isolator: